A413-200-OK/NUEDC-TRAINING/README.md

 *
 *

-## tecnology stack required the training text
+## technology stack required the training text

 ### To MedicineDeliveryTrolley
 *